Uni-Hamburg/TSM-Mail/README.md

 ## Config

-The mail generator is configured through a config.json file.
+The mail generator is configured through a config yaml file.
 Below an explanation for every config entry.

 `tsm_user`: Username used to connect to TSM. (`str`) \